LambertLeong/LambertLeong.github.io/_posts/thoughts/2021-5-01-AUC-IDI-NRI.md

 The IDI is a measure in the change of the discrimination slopes and shows the impact of new biomarkers on a binary predictive model.
 The IDI is the sum of the integrated sensitivity (IS) and integrated specificity (IP) and like NRI, it separates out events and nonevents or in this case cancers and benigns.
-We use the following code to calculate and plot the IDI curves.
+We use the following code to calculate and plot the IDI curves [[5](#ref-pickering)].

 ```python:
 def area_between_curves(y1,y2):